futoin/specs/draft/ftn8_security_concept.md

 * FirstName - a short name to be used in greetings, etc.
 * FullName - full name to be used in official documents, implies access to FirstName
 * DateOfBirth - ISO "YYYY-MM-DD" format
-* TimeOfBirth - ISO "HH:mm:ss" format, can be truncated to minutes
+* TimeOfBirth - ISO "HH:mm:ss" format, can be truncated to minutes, implies access to DateOfBirth
 * ContactEmail
 * ContactPhone - full international number, starting with "+"
 * HomeAddress